OzgenKoklu/OzgenKoklu/README.md

 ### Hi there 👋

-I'm Özgen from Istanbul/Turkey.
+I'm Özgen from Istanbul, Turkey.

-I have a BSc degree in Electrical & Electronics Engineering from Bahcesehir University.
+I hold a BSc degree in Electrical & Electronics Engineering from Bahcesehir University.

-🌱 I’m looking for a position as a Unity Developer.
-Hypercasual, casual, mid-core, VR, AR, AAA, edTech.
-I don't limit myself.
+🌱 I’m currently seeking a position as a Software Engineer.
+My background includes experience in game development, and I'm open to opportunities in various fields, including Unity development, web development, and general software engineering.

-📫 How to reach me: [Linkedin](https://www.linkedin.com/in/%C3%B6zgen-k-b9652299/)
+📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/ozgenkoklu/)